-FCS_COP.1/ECDH Cryptographic operation

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4

-FCS_COP.1.1/ECDH

-The TSF shall perform elliptic curve Diffie-Hellman key agreement in accordance with a specified cryptographic algorithm ECDH and cryptographic key sizes 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits that meet the following standard:

-1. According to section 5.4.1 in ANSI X9.63 -2001

-Unlike section 5.4.1.3 our implementation not only returns the x-coordinate of the shared secret, but rather the x-coordinate and y-coordinate.

-2..
-According to sections 8.4.2.1, 8.4.2.2, 8.4.2.3, and 8.4.2.4 in ISO/IEC 15946-3:2002:

-The function enables the operations described in the four sections.
+FCS_COP.1/ECDH- v2.03.008 Cryptographic operation - ECDH-v2.03.008 Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction FCS_COP.1.1/ECDH- v2.03.008 The TSF shall perform elliptic curve Diffie-Hellman key agreement in accordance with a specified cryptographic algorithm ECDH and cryptographic key sizes 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits that meet the following standard: 1.
+According to section 5.4.1 Standard Diffie-Hellman Primitive in ANSI X9.63 [23] Unlike section 5.4.1(3) our implementation not only returns the x-coordinate of the shared secret, but rather the x-coordinate and the y-coordinate.
+According to section Appendix E.7 Key agreement of Diffie-Hellman type in ISO/IEC 11770-3 [32] the function enables the operations described in appendix E.7 3.
+According to section 7.2.1 ECSVHDP-DP in IEEE Std.
+1363:2000 [33].
+Unlike section 7.2.1 our implementation not only returns the x-coordinate of the shared secret, but rather the x-coordinate and the y-coordinate.

+The Security Functional Requirement FCS_COP.1/ECDH-v2.03.008 is only available if (1) the asymmetric coprocessor Crypto@2304T and (2) the EC library version v2.03.008 are both ordered by the customer.

+The certification covers the standard NIST [18] and Brainpool [19] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AIS32 regulations by the BSI.
+Numerous other curve types, being also secure in terms of side channel attacks on this TOE, exist, which the user optionally can add in the composition certification process.

 For easy integration of EC functions into the user's operating system and/or application, the library contains single cryptographic functions respectively primitives which are compliant to the standard.
 The primitives are referenced above.
 Therefore, the library supports the user to develop an application representing the standard if required.
-End of note.